pixie-io/pixie-demos/simple-gotracing/grpc/Readme.md

 # gRPC client & server

+This directory contains gRPC client & server for demonstrating the kprobe- & uprobe-based HTTP2 tracers.
+The following shell commands have to be run from this directory.

 ```
 # You might need to install go protobuf plugin: https://grpc.io/docs/languages/go/quickstart/
 # To update protobuf generated go source files: